- April 28, 2017Grad Profiled for Notable Nursing Career

-Andre Stringer of Detroit will be the student speaker at Northern Michigan University’s mid-year commencement on Saturday, Dec.
-10. Kyle Hantz of Marquette will be the student soloist at the ceremony.
+Entrepreneurship major Jeulani Gahiji of Chicago is Northern Michigan University’s May 2017 student commencement speaker.
+Her speech will address learning, self-care and persistence.
+Richard Frankowski of Mundelein, Ill., will be the student soloist at the ceremony.
 He will lead the singing of the university’s alma mater, “Hail Northern,” and the national anthem.

 - April 26, 2017Beaumier Exhibit Inspires 'Michigan History' Magazine Feature